Project

 Farnborough Airport is recognised as one of Europe’s leading and largest business aviation airports.

-The airport has embarked on a £55m investment programme to expand its facilities and infrastructure in response to the growing demand for premium hangar space at the airport.
-Known as Domus III, the 175,000 sqft state-of-the-art hangar will increase the available hangar space by over 70%.
+The airport embarked on a £55m investment programme to expand its facilities and infrastructure in response to the growing demand for premium hangar space at the airport.
+Known as Domus III, the 175,000 sqft state-of-the-art hangar has increased the available hangar space by over 70%.
 It is centrally located in a prime position adjacent to the airport’s two main taxiways.

 The new hangar is part of a wider plan to continuously improve the customer experience at Farnborough Airport at the same time as setting the standard for sustainability in the sector.

-At 300m in length, the hangar will be able to accommodate several large aircrafts at once.
+At 300m in length, the hangar will accommodate several large aircrafts at once.

 Bringing a new meaning to the concept of luxury, for which Farnborough Airport is renowned, Domus III is both impressive yet beautifully understated, with a distinctive tapered design using simple flow lines from the front elevation to the rear, with a curve that forms the roof and the rear external wall in one seamless design.